 Palmer ostentatiously put the ‘microphone’ down on the table and leaned in to Barry.
 “And that, Wilson, you loser, is how it’s gonna be.
 You’ll be digging up weeds in your garden while I’m playing in Spain or Italy, half a dozen Maseratis in the garage, more money than I know what to do with, and more than you’ve ever dreamed of.
 When we clinch the title next weekend, I’ll be all over the back pages.
 I’ll be making the history books.
 And you, my ol’ son … well, you won’t be.”

-The cruel diatribe didn’t appear to phase Barry, and he simply raised his glass.
+The cruel diatribe didn’t appear to faze Barry, and he simply raised his glass.

 “To you, history boy.”

-He took a swig of beer, cracked the glass down on the table and stared into Carter’s eyes.
-They held each other’s gaze for a few moments before Carter let out a forced, sarcastic laugh and moved away to join the party.
+He took a swig of beer, cracked the glass down on the table and stared into Palmer’s eyes.
+They held each other’s gaze for a few moments before Palmer let out a forced, sarcastic laugh and moved away to join the party.